wdi-sg/gitbook-2018/05-express/express-intro/05crudexpress.md

 - If it's good, display the output to the user
 - If it's bad, do nothing, or display an error to the user

+---

 Important Points:
 - the parameters for the request are in the headers, the data itself is in the body of the request (inside the envelope)
-- the point a post request isn't always to save something, but a request where something is saved is almost always a post request
+- the point of a post request isn't always to save something, but a request where something is saved is almost always a post request

+---

 ### How to make a POST request in the browser
 - one of the main default behaviors of HTML in the browser is that `<a>` tags create `GET` requests and `form` tags create POST requests.